binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ]
 ```

-So the idea was to check for specifics route (`/countdown`, `/game`) if the user is authenticated.
-If not, I redirect the user to the route of Authentication.
-The period while the application is waiting for checking if the user is authenticated, I redirect to a waiting screen.
+The idea was to check for specific route (`/countdown`, `/game`) if the user is authenticated.
+If not, I redirect the user to the authentication route.
+The period while the application is waiting for checking if the user is authenticated, I redirect him/her/them to a waiting screen.
 I'm not sure if it's the best practice or not but it works pretty well 😇.

-The `/countdown` route should be shown only by "Admins" so I secured this page with this redirection
+The `/countdown` route should be shown only to "Admins" so I secured this page with this redirection

 ```javascript
 // Mount method of my CountDown component